mopheiok/mopheiok.github.io/source/_posts/daily_question.md

 **Question:** You are working on a time series data set.
 Your manager has asked you to build a high accuracy model.
 You start with the decision tree algorithm, since you know it works fairly well on all kinds of data.
 Later, you tried a time series regression model and got higher accuracy than decision tree model.
 Can this heppen?
 Why?

 **Answer:** Time series data is known to posses linearity.
 On the other hand, a decision tree algorithm is known to work best to detect non-linear interactions.
 The reason why decision tree failed to provide robust predictions because it couldn't map the linear relationship as good as a regression model did.
 Therefore, we learned that, a linear regression model can provide robust prediction given the data set satisfies its linearity assumptions.

+**Question:** What is seasonality in time series modelling?

+**Answer:**
+Seasonality in time series occurs when time series shows a repeated pattern over time.
+E.g., stationary sales decreases during holiday season, air conditioner sales increases during the summers etc. are few examples of seasonality in a time series.

+Seasonality makes your time series non-stationary because average value of the variables at different time periods.
+Differentiating a time series is generally known as the best method of removing seasonality from a time series.
+Seasonal differencing can be defined as a numerical difference between a particular value and a value with a periodic lag.